SINTEF/paraspace/README.md

 # ParaSpace timelines planner

-A simple, flexible and extensible solver for timeline-based planning problems using [Z3 Theorem Prover](https://github.com/Z3Prover/z3) and a novel abstraction refinement algorithm.
+Paraspace is a simple, flexible and extensible solver for timeline-based planning problems using [Z3 Theorem Prover](https://github.com/Z3Prover/z3) and a novel abstraction refinement algorithm.
 The method used for the solver is described in this [paper](https://www.sciencedirect.com/science/article/pii/S2405896322024764).
-% why this solver?
-The aim of the solver is to better solve scheduling-heavy problems.

 # Installation